Azure-Samples/azure-cosmos-db-change-feed-dotnet-retail-sample/README.md

 	![data8](/Lab/labpics/data8.PNG)

-13. If you navigate to the Cosmos DB account within your resource group, you will see the randomized data imported in collection1!
+13. If you navigate to [Azure Portal ](http://ms.portal.azure.com "Azure Portal "), then to the Cosmos DB account within your resource group, then to **Data Explorer**, you will see the randomized data imported in your main collection!
+Your main collection is **collection1** unless you chose to name yours differently.

 	![data11](/Lab/labpics/data12.png)